alegue87/masonite-moma/README.md

 Added features to Masonite framework:

-- Scheduler High Rate
+- Scheduler APScheduler
   - Parallel jobs execution
   - Load / discharge Jobs from database
   - Dynamic code loading ( at runtime, no watchdog or --reload flag )

+      Necessary reload a job

 ## Load migrations and seeds